MayankDagar77/Rapid-Tour-and-Travels/README.md

 ## Features

-- User and Admin authentication & validation with session uuid having.
+- User and Admin authentication & validation using session uuid(key) and  @Valid annotation.
 - Admin Features:
-  - Administrator Role of the entire application
+  - Administrator Role of the entire application where admin can be added or removed.
-  - Only registered admins with valid session token can add/update/delete Package,Hotel,Route or customer from main database.
+  - Only registered admins with valid session token(uuid) can add/update/delete Package,Hotel,Route or customer from main database.
   - Admin can access the details of different Routes, Bus, Packages, TicketDetails,Feedback,Customer,Reports,etc.
+  - Only admin can generate reports.
-- User Features:
+- Customer Features:
-  - A user can register himself or herself on the platform.
+  - A customer can register himself or herself on the platform.
-  - He/She can check the Packages and Hotels availabilty.
+  - User/Customer can check the Packages and Hotels availabilty.
-  - If Trip Package is available, can book the trip package by providing payment details.
+  - If Trip Package is available, customer can book the trip package by providing payment details.
-  - After booking, he will get booking details for the whole Package inside this there will be all details regarding the ticket details ,total cost, etc.
+  - After booking, customer will get booking details for the whole Package inside this there will be all details regarding the ticket details ,total cost, etc.
-  - If the customer want can cancel the booking.
+  - Customer can cancel the booking.

 ## Contributors